481st Night Fighter Operational Training Group: Fourth Air Force

 Three months after the move to California, on 31 March the 481st was disbanded when the AAF found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit during a reorganization of units in the United States.

 The 319th Wing, activated on 1 April, took over the duties of the 481st, disbanding the group and all of its squadrons on 31 March.
-It was replaced by the 450th Army Air Forces Base Unit (Night Fighter Replacement Training Unit) as the P-61 RTU, and the squadron designations replaced by letters (A, B, C, D).
-The 319th Wing completed training for six new Night Fighter Squadrons: the 426th, 427th, 547th, 548th, 549th, and 550th which deployed to both the China and Pacific Theaters.
-A major new mission for the units was to protect the new XX Bomber Command B-29 bases in China and later in the Marianas from Japanese night attacks.
+It was replaced by the 450th AAF Base Unit (Night Fighter Replacement Training Unit) as the P-61 RTU, and the squadron designations replaced by letters (A, B, C, D).
+The 319th Wing completed training for six new Night Fighter Squadrons: the 426th, 427th, 547th, 548th, 549th, and 550th Fighter Squadron, which deployed to both the China and Pacific Theaters.
+A major new mission for the units was to protect the new XX Bomber Command Boeing B-29 Superfortress bases in China and later in the Marianas from Japanese night attacks.

-The unit transitioned to replacement training (RTU) only on 1 December 1944 when the 550th Night Fighter Squadron was deployed to New Guinea, ending the Operational Training Mission.
+The unit transitioned to replacement training (RTU) only on 1 December 1944 when the 550th Night Fighter Squadron deployed to New Guinea, ending the Operational Training Mission.
 The training syllabus was expanded in early 1945 to include training in offensive day and night interdiction missions, as by this point in the war, enemy aircraft attacks at night were becoming less and less frequent.
 The well-armed P-61s carried out attacks on shipping, railroads and enemy movements, both day and night, with devastating effect.
 RTU training continued until the end of August 1945 when the school at Hammer Field was inactivated with the end of the war in the Pacific.